nikhils10/Movie-Recommendation-Engine/README.md

 Collaborate filtering based techniques works by searching large groups of people similar to you and recommends you what they watch.
 In collaborative filtering we explored multiple methods on the utility matrix like user based, item based collaborative filtering .
 In user and item based we checked taking into account tough and easy raters by normalizing the ratings .
-We also checked methods matrix factorization methods like Singular Value Decomposition
+We also checked methods matrix factorization methods like Singular Value Decomposition.

 ## Motivation